rapidsai/cugraph/docs/cugraph/source/nx_cugraph/benchmarks.md

 1. Clone the latest <https://github.com/rapidsai/cugraph>

-2. Follow the instructions to build an environment
+2. Follow the instructions to build and activate an environment

-3. Activate the environment

-4. Install the latest `nx-cugraph` by following the [guide](installation.md)
+4. Install the latest `nx-cugraph` by following the [Installation Guide](installation.md)

 5. Follow the instructions written in the README [here](https://github.com/rapidsai/cugraph/blob/HEAD/benchmarks/nx-cugraph/pytest-based)